Home Newcomers Meetings Calendar Resources Service

 • If someone you know has trouble getting to Face to Face meetings, offer to drive them if possible

-• Take a service position at your home group or another meeting you attend
+• Take on a service position at your home group or another meeting you attend regularly

 • Serve on a GPI Committee

-• If there are no meetings in your area, start one.
+• If you need more meetings in your area, start one.
 See Start a Meeting for information and suggestions.

 back to top